skedastically/mkdocs-macro-gimmicks/docs/macros-reference/lsdir.md

 ## Caveats

 - Instead of using the Files object, `lsdir()` walks the file directory on the current machine.
 This may be subject to filesystem quirks and features.
+- As they've already been rendered to pages, Markdown files are not listed and won't be found
+- Dir/file order is arbitrary.
+No sort available.